This article also includes the rectum.

 - Open longitudinally

 - If the specimen is not fixed already, put it in formalin, preferably for a total of 48 hours.
+Section attached fatty tissue for better fixation.

 - Semi-quantitate the number of diverticula – “numerous” if too many to count